skale-me/skale/doc/skale-API.md

 // [ 10, 7, 4, 1, -2 ]
 ```

-#### sc.textDir(path)

-Returns a new dataset of lines of files in the directory specified
-by path *String*.
-One partition per file is created.

-The directory must contain only files, no sub-directories.
-Files compressed by gzip are supported.
-Their name must end by '.gz'.

 #### sc.textFile(path)

-Returns a new dataset of lines composing the file specified by path
+Returns a new dataset of lines in file specified by path *String*.

-*String*.
+if *path* ends by a '/' (directory separator), then the dataset
+will be composed of all the files in the directory.
+Sub-directories
+are not supported.

+If a file name ends by '.gz', then its content will be automatically
+uncompressed using GZIP.

 Note: If using a path on the local filesystem, the file must also
 be accessible at the same path on worker nodes.
 Either copy the